JarukitMan/tush/README.md

 #### Variables

-Defined by `let x = y`, variables are values that can be assigned to, and are replaced by literals contained within when used in an expression at runtime.
+Defined by `let x = y`, variables are values that can be assigned to,\
+and are replaced by literals contained within when used in an expression at runtime\
-Their types are derived, but they are static and cannot be changed.
-However, a tuple is special in which a variable can be both (a b) and (a b c), but there may be functions that only accept either (a b) or (a b c).
+Their types are derived, but they are static and cannot be changed.\

 ```
 let one = 1 #int
 let two = two #str
 let three = ['t' 'h' 'r' 'e' 'e'] #[chr]
-let four = ("fo" 'u' 'r') #tuple or (str chr chr)
+let four = ("fo" 'u' 'r') #(str chr chr)
+let fourthree = four + three #(str chr chr [chr])
+four = fourthree #ERROR: Type Mismatch.
 ```

 #### Operations